Middlesex Hospital Center for Vascular Surgery

 Vascular disease can strike in many different ways—from pain or ulcers in the legs to blocked arteries in the abdomen or neck.
 And, if left untreated, it can result in the loss of a limb, or worse, the loss of life due to an aneurism or stroke.

-The good news is, at Middlesex Hospital, our vascular specialists Dr. Joseph Coatti and Dr. Bart Muhs are pioneering a number of minimally invasive “endovascular” procedures to repair blocked arteries in various parts of the body.
-And, because these vascular procedures can be done with much smaller incisions than traditional open surgeries, patients experience fewer risks and dramatically reduced hospital stays—as short as a day or two, with return to full activity within a week after the surgery.
+The good news is, at Middlesex Hospital, our new, state-of-the-art Diagnostic and Interventional Suite has the high tech tools needed to detect and treat vascular conditions throughout the body more effectively than ever before.
+And our vascular specialists are pioneering a number of minimally invasive "endovascular" procedures to repair blocked arteries with much smaller incisions than traditional open surgeries.
+So, patients experience fewer risks and dramatically reduced hospital stays—as short as a day or two, with return to full activity within a week after the procedure.

 To schedule an appointment please call 1-800-548-2394